Mervyn Matthews: Family

-He is father of Owen Matthews, a British expert on Soviet society.
+Matthews is the father of Owen Matthews, a British expert on Soviet society.
 His wife was Lyudmila Bibikova, born in Kharkiv, Soviet Ukraine.
-Their love history across the "Iron Curtain" had a notable place in Anglo-Soviet relations in the 1960s.
-It was told in Owen Matthews bestselling memoir Stalin’s Children and by Mervyn Matthews himself in Mila and Mervusya.
-Bibikova's father, Boris Bibikov, was a Communist Party official executed in 1937.
+Their relationship across the "Iron Curtain" holds a notable place in Anglo-Soviet relations in the 1960s.
+It was explored by Owen in Stalin’s Children and by Mervyn in Mila and Mervusya.

+Bibikova's father, Boris Bibikov, was a Communist Party official and was executed in 1937.